Orange-OpenSource/opnfv/INSTALL.md

 ## Pre-requisite

-1 medium server installed with > ubuntu 14.04 connected to the admin network 1 controller server at least that will contain the Openstack VM
+* 1 medium server installed with ubuntu 14.04 connected to the admin network
+* 1 controller server at least that will contain the Openstack VM

 ## Get the code and configure

 * Install dependancies:

 ```
-sudo aptitude install libvirt-bin git qemu-kvm genisoimage bridge-utils
+sudo apt-get install libvirt-bin git qemu-kvm genisoimage bridge-utils
 sudo service libvirt-bin restart
 ```